Skip to main content

 Biography

 Johanna joined Durham Law School in 2015, having previously taught at the University of Warwick, the LSE and Birkbeck.
-She holds degrees from SOAS (BA in Arabic), Birkbeck (LLB, 1st class) and the LSE (MSc in Law, Anthropology and Society; PhD in Law).
+She holds degrees from SOAS (BA in Arabic), Birkbeck (LLB) and the LSE (MSc in Law, Anthropology and Society; PhD in Law).
 She is a Senior Fellow of the Higher Education Academy.

 Before joining academia, Johanna worked for ten years in private practice as a consultant to the electronic money sector.
-She now acts as senior legal adviser to the Electronic Money Association, on behalf of which she sits on the editorial board of the Joint Money Laundering Steering Group.
-She has co-drafted the UK sectoral anti-money laundering guidance for the electronic money and cryptoasset sectors and continues to be involved in regulatory and legislative initiatives in this area.
-She recently responded to the Law Commission's consultation on digital assets.
+She now acts as senior legal adviser to the Electronic Money Association.
+She has co-drafted the UK sectoral anti-money laundering guidance for the electronic money and cryptoasset sectors and continues to be involved in regulatory and legislative initiatives in this area at both UK and EU level.

-Johanna researches in property theory with a particular focus on electronic money and the trust.
+Johanna researches in property theory with a particular focus on the trust.
 Her research is shaped by European philosophies of law and justice, and she is a founding member of the Durham Centre for Law & Philosophy.

 Research supervision